csinva/csinva.github.io/_notes/stat/data_analysis.md

   - matrix completion: low-rank, PCA, SVD
   - nearest-neighbor / matching: hot-deck
   - (weighted) prediction approaches
-    - linear regr, LDA, naive bayes, regr. trees, LDA
+    - linear regr, LDA, naive bayes, regr. trees
     - can do weighting using something similar to inverse propensities, although less common to check things like covariate balance
   - multiple imputation: impute multiple times to get better estimates
     - MICE (passes / imputes data multiple times sequentially)
 - can perform sensitivity analysis to evaluate the assumption that things are not MNAR